NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Conditions/Clumsy.md

 Your movements become clumsy and inexact.
 Clumsy always includes a value.
-You take a status penalty equal to the condition value to Dexterity-based checks and DCs, including AC, Reflex saves, ranged attack rolls, and skill checks using Acrobatics, Stealth, and Thievery.
+You take a status penalty equal to the condition value to Dexterity-based rolls and DCs, including AC, Reflex saves, ranged attack rolls, and skill checks using Acrobatics, Stealth, and Thievery.

 *Source: Pathfinder Player Core*
 *ORC*